zacattak/fs-journal/journal/04/questions.md

 08. What must you do in order to `await` a promise inside of a function?

   > If a promise is passed to an 'await', it pauses the execution of the surrounding async function that it is within until the promise is resolved.
+In other words, you must either resolve or reject the promise before the function is called.

 09. What is the purpose of encapsulation in programming?